Skip to main content

 What this mission illustrates

 Batignolles in the 17th arrondissement offers the best Haussmann value for money in Paris.
-At 8,700 euros/sqm on average, the neighborhood provides access to authentic Haussmann features at 20 to 30% less than the 8th or 9th.
+At 8,700 euros/sqm on average, the neighbourhood provides access to authentic Haussmann features at 20 to 30% less than the 8th or 9th.

 The absence of an elevator should not be a deal-breaker.
 For a couple in their thirties with no mobility constraints, accepting a 4th floor without an elevator saves 5 to 8% on the purchase price.
 It is an intelligent compromise that Catherine Ziegler regularly recommends to her younger clients.